bmus97/Battleship_Simulator/README.md

 ![Joining Battleship Game](project_images/joining_game.jpg?raw=true "Joining Battleship Game")

 ### Playing Multiplayer
 After joining the lobby both players have to set their ships and press start to ready for the game to begin.
 Once that is done the game has begun and the first turn of the game goes to the host of the lobby.
 Like single player the game functions the same with each turn a player can shoot the opposing grid on the right where red shows a hit on a ship and black meaning a shot miss.
-(Current bug where it shows both players that is their turn and the indicators above the grid are not displaying the correctly as green)
+(Current Bug: where it shows both players that is their turn and the indicators above the grid are not displaying the correctly as green and ships can be placed on each other)

 ![Playing Multiplayer](project_images/playing_multiplayer.jpg?raw=true "Joining Battleship Game")